2020 BREEDERS' CUP BETTING CHALLENGE

 5. PLAYER CARDS

 Each participant at a live venue will be issued a player card to be used to make all Tournament wagers.
 This account-wagering card contains the "real money" bankroll of $7,500.
 Upon receipt, participants should test the card in self-service machines (or as directed at satellite locations) to become familiar with placing wagers and ensure the card is working properly.
 If a player loses his/her card or the card is not working, the player is responsible for immediately reporting the issue to Tournament officials so they may resolve the problem.
+At Keeneland, the UT machines allow for manual entry of the account number.
+If the card does not work, the player may manually enter the number assigned.
 Players must make only Tournament wagers on this card.
 Each participant online will not be issued a player card by the ADW but instead an account and password for Tournament play.

 6. PLACING WAGERS

-All BCBC wagers may be placed through any self-service machines throughout Churchill Downs (each satellite location wagering procedure may be vary).
-Wagers will not be accepted through mutuel tellers at Churchill Downs but there are numerous self-betting machines located throughout the facility.
-There is no requirement for BCBC participants to play in the BCBC from a designated location at Churchill Downs.
+All BCBC wagers may be placed through any self-service machines throughout Keeneland (each satellite location wagering procedure may vary).
+Wagers will not be accepted through mutuel tellers at Keeneland but there are numerous self-betting machines located throughout the facility.
+There is no requirement for BCBC participants to play in the BCBC from a designated location at Keeneland.
 Players must place all wagers personally.
 No person shall directly or indirectly act as an intermediary, transmitter or agent in placing wagers for the player, unless authorized by Tournament officials.
 ADW online participants will place wagers through their assigned BCBC tournament account as directed by the respective ADW.

 All official track rulings will apply to wagers placed in the Tournament except as otherwise stipulated.
-The Tournament will be based on the official placement and mutuel prices at Churchill Downs.
+The Tournament will be based on the official placement and mutuel prices at Keeneland.

 It is the player’s responsibility to check all mutuel tickets.